rust-lang/rfcs/text/0000-delegation-of-implementation.md

     fn span(&self) -> Span { self.meta().span }
 }
 ```
 we can identify the recurring expression `self.meta()` but 2 of the 5 methods are more complex.
-This heterogeneity can be handled simply if we allow partial delegation like in
+This heterogeneity can be handled simply if we allow partial delegation like in:
 ```rust
 impl AttrMetaMethods for Attribute {